 Traditionally, the herb has been used in combination with the leaves of walnut (Juglans regia) as an external treatment for wounds, cuts, and scrapes.

 The herb is sometimes recommended as a remedy for hemorrhoids by adding the dried herb in the bath water or as an eyewash for conjunctivitis.

 Animal studies support some of the traditional use in humans and have shown that the herb may have a certain blood pressure lowering, slight diuretic, and laxative effect.

-The herb is used as a tonic to increase appetite, and it is believed to stimulate the smooth muscles of the intestines and thus strengthen peristalsis.
+The herb is used as a tonic to increase appetite, and it is believed to stimulate the smooth muscles of the intestines which helps with Irritable bowel syndrome (IBS) and stomach cramps.
 It is also used as a tea as an herbal remedy for intestinal parasites.

-In addition, the herb is thought to promote the function of both the liver and the gallbladder and have an antispasmodic effect on the valve which opens and closes off the bile flow to the duodenum, thus normalizing the bile flow.
+Additionally, the herb promotes the function of both the liver and the gallbladder and have an antispasmodic effect thus normalizing the bile flow.

 Other Common Names: Common fumitory, drug fumitory, hedge fumitory, earth smoke, wax dolls, fumaria (Spanish), reykjurt (Icelandic), Gewöhnlicher Erdrauch (German), fumeterre officinal (French), jordrøyk (Norwegian), jordrök (Swedish), jordrøg (Danish), peltoemäkki (Finnish).